FenixProtocol/nest-core/docs/integration/nest/Nest_Example_APR_Calculation.md

 # Nest Example APR Calculation

-This document provides an example and methodology for calculating the APR (Annual Percentage Rate) for users who have locked their veNFTs in the `CompoundVeFNXManagedNFTStrategy`.
+This document provides an example and methodology for calculating the APR (Annual Percentage Rate) for users who have locked their veNFTs in the `CompoundVeNESTManagedNFTStrategy`.
 When a user connects their NFT to mVeNFT, the standard APR calculation becomes unavailable.
 Therefore, a specific calculation method is created for these users.

 ## Concept

-Any rewards accumulated by this strategy are converted into FNX and distributed among users.
+Any rewards accumulated by this strategy are converted into NEST and distributed among users.
 The user's reward is the received amount once a week, which will be added to their veNFT balance after withdrawal.

 ### APR Calculation